-Ensure you have a crate for your dog that allows him/her to stand up and turn around in the crate without difficulty.
+Ensure you have a crate for your dog that allows him/her to stand up and turn around without difficulty.

 Contact neighbours and/or friends and ask them if they would be willing to take care of your Dog in case your entire family becomes ill and must be hospitalized

-Create a family Dog care document stating your dog’s Feeding Schedule and where the Food/Water is located in your home and if your dog is an inside or outside Dog.
-Also included in this document should be a copy of your pet’s health records including his Microchip Number & Vaccination status, Health Care Insurance (if applicable) and a picture of your Dog.
-Also, Emergency Contact Numbers of Relatives/Friends should be included.
+Create a family Dog Care document stating your dog’s Feeding Schedule and where the Food and Water are located in your home and if your dog is an inside or outside Dog.
+Also included in this document should be a copy of your pet’s health records including his/her Microchip Number & Vaccination status, Health Care Insurance (if applicable) and a picture of your Dog.
+Also, provide Emergency Contact of Relatives/Friends should be included.
 Provide this document to the people who will be caring for your Dog.

 Have more than 1 family/person lined up to care of your Dog.
 As no one knows who the virus will infect next; the more options you have during an emergency the better off your Dog will be.

-What should you do during a Very Serious outbreak?
+What should you do during a Serious outbreak?

-It is best for your dog to keep him/her in their home environment.
-If possible, have your Dog-caregiver come to your home to feed and walk your Dog.
+It is best for your dog to be kept in their home environment.
+If possible, have your Dog's caregiver come to your home to feed and walk your Dog.
 Ensure you remind them to wash their hands before and after they touch your Dog, as well as before and after they leave your home.
-There is currently no evidence that dogs can transmit the virus, but surfaces throughout the house may be contaminated for a short period of time (about an hour) after the ill family has departed the premises.
+There is currently no evidence that dogs can transmit the virus, but surfaces throughout the house may be contaminated.

-If the first caregiver becomes ill, you should go down your list to the next caregiver you had lined up and ask if the second person could take care of your Dog.
+If the first caregiver becomes ill, you should go down your list to the next caregiver and ask if they are able to care for your Dog.

 If your caregiver list is exhausted and your entire family is hospitalized or unable to care for your Dog.
 Please contact your Vet or local Humane Society to inquire about any Emergency Boarding services/programs they may be offering.